microsoft/ai-developer/Python/challenges/Challenge-02.md

 1. Deploy a GTP-4o model using  [Azure AI Foundry](https://ai.azure.com) `https://ai.azure.com`.
 The **Deployment name** should be something similar to ``` gpt-4o ```.
 This name will be needed next when configuring Semantic Kernel. :exclamation: Deployment type should be **Standard**. :exclamation:

-1. Update the *.env* file with the Azure OpenAI *Deployment name*, *Endpoint URL* and the *API Key*.
+1. Update the *.env* file with the Azure AI Foundry *Deployment name*, *Endpoint URL* and the *API Key*.
 These values can be found in the Azure AI Foundry.

     :bulb: **The endpoint URL should be in the format** ```https://<deployment-name>.openai.azure.com```